kaan-keskin/introduction-to-docker/Part3.md

 The application consists of several directories and source ﬁles.
 Feel free to explore them all.
 However, we’re going to focus on the docker-stack.yml ﬁle that deﬁnes the app and its requirements.
 We’ll refer to this as the *stack ﬁle*.
 At the highest level, it deﬁnes 4 top-level keys; version, services, networks, secrets.

 **Version** indicates the version of the Compose ﬁle format.
 This has to be 3.0 or higher to work with stacks. **Services** is where you deﬁne the stack of services that make up the app. **Networks** lists the required networks, and **secrets** deﬁnes the secrets the app uses.
 If you expand each top-level key, you’ll see how things map to Figure above.
 The stack ﬁle has ﬁve services called “reverse_proxy”, “database”, “appserver”, “visualizer”, and “payment_gateway”.
 The stack ﬁle has three networks called “front-tier”, “back-tier”, and “payment”.
-So does Figure 14.1.
+So does Figure.
 Finally, the stack ﬁle has four secrets called “postgres_password”, “staging_token”, “revprox_key”, and “revprox_cert”.
 It’s important to understand that the stack ﬁle captures and deﬁnes many of the requirements of the entire application.
 As such, it’s self-documenting and a great tool for bridging the gap between dev and ops.

 **Looking closer at the stack ﬁle**